ofekmymon/TalkBack/README.md

 Hello!

-To run this for testing you need to 1) Get PostgresSQL on your pc and import the .sql file from the dbFolder
-                                    2) type in terminal 'npm install' (to install all dependencies)
-                                    3) 'cd server' to go to server folder and node server to open the server
-                                    4) create whoever many terminals you want and to start the client type 'npm start'. this will start the app.
+  to use the app you need to install Docker Desktop https://www.docker.com/products/docker-desktop/ After cloning the repository, start setup.bat. when the process is finished, go to dist\TalkBack-win32-x64\TalkBack.exe to start the client.
+  (to simulate multiple users open the client multiple times) When you want to end the process, click the close-server.bat

 This is my email: ofekmymon310@gmail.com, please notify me if you experience any problems :)